GENERAL ORDER G-120-21: HENRICO COUNTY PUBLIC SCHOOLS

 To provide direction and instruction to Police Officers who are serving as School Resource Officers (SROs) or to any Police Officer who may be assigned to respond to a call for service at any school in Henrico County.

 The Henrico County Police Division School Services Unit provides support to all Henrico County Public Schools as a cooperative effort between the Police Division and Henrico County Public Schools (HCPS).
-The officers in the School Services Unit help to provide a safe school environment for students and staff, and serve as the primary officer to handle police-related calls for service at their assigned school.
+The officers in the School Services Section help to provide a safe school environment for students and staff, serving as primary officers to handle police-related calls for service at HCPS facilities.
 Schools which utilize properly trained School Resource Officers (SROs) are safer; however, SROs in and of themselves do not create a safe school environment.
 Creating safe environments requires the collaboration of school personnel, emergency services, students, parents, and guardians.
 This partnership begins with a positive working relationship between the Chief of Police and the Superintendent of Schools.
 Open lines of communication are critical to the success of any effort between HCPS and the Police Division.
 When situations involving violations of the HCPS Code of Student Conduct arise, the SRO or responding Police Officer should be involved only if criminal activity has occurred and when, in the opinion of that officer, law enforcement involvement is required to adequately address the problem.

 School Resource Officers shall be bound by all laws of the Commonwealth of Virginia and the Henrico County Police Division policies and procedures while working in Henrico County Schools.

 - Certified Juvenile Services Officer (JSO) – A Henrico County Police Officer who has completed a specific regimen of training as established by the School Services Unit in corroboration with the Henrico County Police Division Training Unit and who has maintained that certification through required recurrent training.